[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 {"inference_results":[{"output":[{"name":"response","result":"{\"size\":10,\"query\":{\"bool\":{\"filter\":[{\"term\":{\"category\":\"electronics\"}},{\"range\":{\"rating\":{\"gte\":4.5}}}]}},\"sort\":[{\"rating\":{\"order\":\"desc\"}}],\"track_total_hits\":false}"}]}]}

-Conditions such as numeric ranges, boolean values, categories, and sort order were accurately translated from natural language sentences into DSL.
+Conditions such as numeric ranges, boolean values, categories, and sort order were accurately translated from natural language text into DSL.

-While _execute only generates DSL, using a search pipeline allows you to execute a search directly with the DSL generated from a natural language query and return results.
-We create a pipeline that binds an agent to the agentic_query_translator request processor.
+While _execute only generates DSL, using a search pipeline allows you to execute a search directly with the DSL generated from a natural language query and return the results.
+We create a pipeline that associates an agent with the agentic_query_translator request processor.

 % python3 aoss_rest.py PUT "/_search/pipeline/agentic_search_pipeline" --endpoint "$ENDPOINT" \